Decoding quantum information via the Petz recovery map: Introduction

 \subsection{Organization of the paper}

 In the following section we fix our notation, introduce the required definitions, and collect some basic tools that are needed to prove our main results.
-In particular, the definitions of the relevant entropic quantities are given in \Cref{sec:entropies}. \Cref{sec:ent-trans} contains the main results of this paper in which we prove a one-shot achievability bound and a second order achievability bound for the protocol of entanglement transmission.
-In \Cref{sec:ent-gen-cap} we study similar bounds for the protocols of quantum information transmission and entanglement generation.
+In particular, the definitions of the relevant entropic quantities are given in \Cref{sec:entropies}. \Cref{sec:ent-trans} contains the main results of this paper in which we prove a one-shot achievability bound and a second order achievability bound.
 In \Cref{sec:example} we discuss the implications of our results for the special case of the 50-50 (symmetric) erasure channel.
 We defer some of the proofs of results in the main text to the appendices.